 Brought to you by VIGR Lifestyles.
 VIGR Elk Velvet Antler is loaded with minerals and full-body cell rejuvenation compounds that revitalize the body and mind.
 Visit www.vigr.ca for more details.

 Happy Wednesday Everybody!

-- Be sure to catch tonight's episode of Pats TV on Access 7 starting at 6:30.
-My guests this week are forward Sam Steel, defenceman Chase Harrison and Assistant Coach Brad Herauf.
+- Be sure to catch tonight's episode of Pats TV on Access 7 at 6:30.
+My guests this week are defenceman Sergey Zborovskiy and forward Austin Wagner.

-That's all I have for today, have a great week and talk to you from Red Deer on Saturday night!
+- That's all I have for today, talk to you from the rink tonight and have a great week!